mmcgraw74/Tektronix-4051-4052-4054-Program-Files/4052_ROM_Pack_Firmware/4052-4054 File Manager-01/README.md

 I used HxD to import the .MOT (Motorola format 82), and save each of the three files as a .BIN file.

-The U13 EPROM has a tape label - I dropped the original part after I captured the data.
-U13 is now a NOS Intel 2732A that I programmed from the U13 file.

 ![Label and PCB front](./FileManager-01Front.jpg)